-Starting at Komazawa Olympic Park in Setagaya ward, the torch will traverse all 23 wards of Tokyo as well as all 26 of the metropolitan prefecture’s municipalities, ending at the New National Stadium on July 24, 2020.
+Starting at Komazawa Olympic Park in Setagaya ward, the Tokyo 2020 torch will traverse all 23 wards of Tokyo as well as all 26 of the metropolitan prefecture’s municipalities, ending at the New National Stadium on July 23, 2021.

-“Through the torch relay, which will visit wonderful locations in Tokyo, we will show the world our city’s diverse attractions,” said Tokyo Governor Yuriko Koike in a released statement.
+“Through the torch relay, which will visit wonderful locations in Tokyo, we will show the world our city’s diverse attractions,” said Tokyo Governor Yuriko Koike in a released statement early last year.
 “Having as many people as possible cheer along the route and take part in the various ceremonies, we will channel the wishes of all of the people of Japan into the Games and build momentum.”

 Join the celebration and cheer on the torch as it passes the following points of interest along the route.
 Those interested in traveling the complete circuit can consult the detailed schedule here.

-The Olympic flame the travels throughout the western parts of Tokyo, including Tama and Hachioji on July 11, Okutama and Ome on July 12, Fussa and Tachikawa on July 13, Kokubunji and Kodaira on July 14 and Koganei and Fuchu on July 15.
-On July 16 the torch starts in Chofu before heading out to sea and visiting Tokyo’s islands of Niijima, Oshima and others.
-The torch makes landfall on July 17, hitting up Mitaka and the surrounding ares before coming back on July 18 to conquer all of Tokyo’s other 22 wards.
+The Olympic flame will travel throughout the western parts of Tokyo, including Tama and Hachioji on July 10, Okutama and Ome on July 11, Fussa and Tachikawa on July 12, Kokubunji and Kodaira on July 13 and Koganei and Fuchu on July 14.
+On July 15 the torch starts in Chofu before heading out to sea and visiting Tokyo’s islands of Niijima, Oshima and others.
+The torch makes landfall on July 16, hitting up Mitaka and the surrounding ares before coming back on July 17 to conquer all of Tokyo’s other 22 wards.

 These northwestern wards are well-loved for those who don’t want to be caught up in the city’s fast-paced lifestyle.
 Here you’ll find great coffee shops during the day and cool izakaya during the evening – according to DJ Risa Taniguchi.